linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Probability Theory/Copulas.md

 - The correlation is not invariant under nonlinear strictly increasing transformations, making the use of this measure a serious disadvantage.
 - The copula overcomes the drawbacks of the correlation as a measure of dependency by allowing for a more general measure than linear dependence, allowing for the modeling of dependence for extreme events, and being indifferent to continuously increasing transformations.
-- The copula function bridges the univariate distribution of the individual random vari ables and their joint probability distribution, thereby justifying the fact that the copula function creates the dependence uniquely, whereas the probability distribution of the involved random variables is provided by their marginal distribution.
+- The copula function bridges the univariate distribution of the individual random variables and their joint probability distribution, thereby justifying the fact that the copula function creates the dependence uniquely, whereas the probability distribution of the involved random variables is provided by their marginal distribution.

-# NOTES
+## NOTES

 1. For a discussion of applications in finance and insurance, see Embrechts, McNeil, and Straumann (1999) and Patton (2003a, 2003b, 2004).

 2. A simple example is the following: Let  $X$  be a standard normal distribution and  $Y = X^2$ .
 Because the third moment of the standard normal distribution is zero, the correlation between  $X$  and  $Y$  is zero despite the fact that  $Y$  is a function of  $X$ , which means that they are dependent.
 3. The importance of copulas in the modeling of the distribution of multivariate random variables is provided by Sklar's theorem.
 The derivation was provided in Sklar (1959).

-# REFERENCES
+## REFERENCES

 Embrechts, P., McNeil, A., and Straumann, D. (1999).
 Correlation and dependence properties in risk management: Properties and pitfalls.
 In Risk Management: Value at Risk and Beyond, ed.
 M. Dempster, 176-223.
 Cambridge: Cambridge University Press.